Skip to content

 It also provides you with:

-Katana uses a unique auto-booking system, which takes away all the hassle of manual inventory management.
+Katana uses a a real-time master planner, which takes away all the hassle of manual inventory management.

 This allows for total order fulfillment control at the tip of your fingertips, and Katana even automatically calculates your manufacturing costs.